CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets.md

                    autort rfc8365-compatible
    ```

-NOTE: Make sure to use spaces and not tabs, as the parser expects spaces in yaml format.
+Make sure to use spaces not tabs; the parser expects spaces in yaml format.

 2. Run the following command to patch the configuration: